netlify/markdown-to-sanity/bin/blogs/2019-12-18-top-15-from-2019-netlify-features-resources-and-the-jamstack.md

 topics:
   - news
 tags:
-  - netlify
+  - Netlify
-  - features
+  - Features
-  - jamstack
+  - Jamstack
 tweet: >-
   It's been an amazingly productive year here @Netlify and we're going into 2020 more inspired than ever to help you build, launch, and ship your best web